Take Care to Prevent Damp

 It is vitally important to manage the moisture levels in any RV, motorhome or caravan because if you don't, over time the space can become damp.
-And if it becomes damp it is then very hard to sort out and get rid of that damp.
+And if it becomes damp, it is then very hard to sort out and get rid of that damp.
 Dampness will affect every part of the living space.
 It will get into the wood, walls, cushions, mattress and curtains.
-It will become damp to the touch, cold and mold and mildew will start to appear.
+It will become damp and cold to the touch, and mold and mildew will start to appear.

 - Keep your RV motorhome well ventilated.

-- Don't underestimate how much Co2 and therefore condensation we produce by breathing.
-And especially when we sleep.
+- Don't underestimate how much Co2 and therefore condensation we produce by breathing—especially when we sleep.
 So try to leave a window or roof vent open during the night.
 Most RVs are kitted out with fly nets to prevent bugs from getting in.

 - Always wipe up excess moisture straight away.
 Although the showers and sinks will be sealed, any moisture left hanging around can gradually seep into the woodwork and cause damp.
 Wipe it up.

 - Don't create excess water and steam.
 For example don't leave a kettle boiling for minutes (we use a steam kettle in the van to save electricity), instead pour it as soon as it boils.

 These six steps are very simple, easy and effective ways to reduce the moisture levels day to day.
 However, these steps alone probably won't be enough for most RV users, particularly if you use it regularly, are a full-timer or you are concerned about the moisture levels.
 Read on to find out what else you can do.

 Options for Managing Damp and Moisture in Your RV Motorhome